johnnygreco/lmao/README.md

 ```

 ## LM Providers
 The plan is to add support for all major LM providers (both for external API-based models and locally run models).
-At this early stage of development, [OpenAI](https://platform.openai.com/) is the only supported provider.
+At this early stage of development, [OpenAI](https://platform.openai.com/) and [Anthropic](https://console.anthropic.com/docs/api) are the only supported providers.
 You'll need an activate OpenAI API key to use the LMAO library.

 ## Quickstart